KankakeeCommunityCollege/recover-newsroom/_posts/2021-11-15-kccs-veterans-association-hosting-toys-for-tots.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---

-​The Veterans Association at KCC is hosting a toy drive for Toys For Tots from November 15th to December 15th.
-With drop off locations for donations are at the Veterans center on the second floor, the main entrance, and also by the library.&nbsp;
+​The Veterans Association at KCC is hosting a toy drive for Toys For Tots from Nov.
+15 - Dec.
+15.

+Drop off locations are:

+* KCC Veterans Center on the second floor
+* Workforce Development Center Entrance
+* Near the Library entrance&nbsp;

-[Event flier](/uploads/pdf/toys-for-tots-flyer.pdf){: target='_blank' rel='noopener noreferrer' }.
+[Event flier](/uploads/pdf/toys-for-tots-flyer.pdf){: target="_blank" rel="noopener noreferrer"}.

-Toys must be new and unwrapped, for ages up to 12, and must not be realistic looking weapons or gifts with food.
+Toys must be new and unwrapped, for ages up to 12, and must not be realistic-looking weapons or gifts with food.

 Any questions please contact Jason Rodriguez at&nbsp;[jrodriguez@kcc.edu](mailto:jrodriguez@kcc.edu) or call 815-802-8557.